mcgeer/GearTrainCalculator/README.md

 2. Incorporate rack/worm linear speeds.
 3. Incorporate non-axially-paired gear trains.
 (3 gears meshing in succession)
 4. Find a way to determine maxmium testDenominator
+5. Test and utilize mcgeer's 'fix' function.
+6. Take into account the dimensions of the holding case.
+7. Shout "BY JOVE WE HAVE DONE IT"